-Q: Can I be enrolled in Medicare and Medicaid at the same time?
+Q: Can I have both Medicare and Medicaid at the same time?

-A: In certain cases, yes.
+A: In many cases, yes.
 Some people do qualify for both Medicare and Medicaid, and in those instances, most of the enrollee’s health care costs are covered.
-People who are eligible for Medicaid and Medicare are known as dual eligible; about 20 percent of Medicare beneficiaries are also eligible for Medicaid.
-They can be eligible for full Medicaid in addition to Medicare, or for Medicare and an income-based Medicare Savings Program.
+People who are eligible for Medicaid and Medicare are known as dual eligible.
+About 20 percent of Medicare beneficiaries are also eligible for Medicaid.
+They can be eligible for full Medicaid benefits in addition to Medicare, or for Medicare and an income-based Medicare Savings Program.

-When dual eligible beneficiaries have claims, Medicare pays first and Medicaid is secondary.
+When dual eligible beneficiaries have claims, Medicare pays first and Medicaid pays last.

-Eligibility for full Medicaid is determined by the state, while Medicare eligibility is handled by the federal government.
-Many low-income seniors who are in nursing homes are dual eligible – qualifying for Medicare based on their age, and for Medicaid (which pays for their custodial care that Medicare does not cover) based on their low income and asset level.
+Eligibility for Medicaid and Medicare Savings Programs is determined by each state, while the federal government determines Medicare eligibility.
+Many low-income seniors living in nursing homes are dual eligible – qualifying for Medicare based on their age, and for Medicaid (which pays for their custodial or long-term care that Medicare does not cover) based on their low income and assets.

 - You can also get Medicare and Medicaid if you’re under 65, have certain disabilities and have low income and asset levels.

 - Since Medicare does not cover many types of home or nursing care considered to be custodial care, Medicaid often is the go-to source for care at home or in a nursing home.